Rules without the commentary available here.

 Treasure found, time to go home

 So, 8 slots looks kind of good.
 The interesting choices become immediate ones, not ones that might happen only if the party has been picking up way too much stuff.
-Needs play testing still but looks like a good place to start.
+Needs play testing still but looks like a good place to start.8 also happens to be the number of slots in the Dragon Warrior inventory, which you know makes me happy.

 Comments